-Trading cattle is no longer a relevant currency and many Maasai don’t know how to manage livestock for making money, only using them as a sign of wealth.
-Opening the village for tourism allow tribes people to generate vital income that can pay for food, life-saving medicines and education.
+Trading cattle isn’t always a relevant currency in the outside world and many Maasai don’t know how to manage livestock for making money, only using them as a sign of wealth.
+Opening the village for tourism allows tribal people to generate vital income that can pay for food, life-saving medicines, and education.

 As Western culture spreads more into traditional African cultures, along with the bad comes the good.

-Lack of education also leaves people more vulnerable to being taken advantage of, however education is becoming more widespread in Maasai culture.
+Lack of education also leaves people more vulnerable to being taken advantage of.
+However education is becoming more widespread in Maasai culture and there are plenty of Maasai are doing very well for themselves economically.
 There are even Maasai in government in Kenya, which can only be good for the tribe, to give them a voice that they might not have otherwise.

 Tribal people are facing a tougher time than ever before but years of practice have made them resourceful and they are finding new ways to survive.
 Some Maasai have started farming and now grow tea and other crops, but droughts and unpredictable weather are common and make this difficult.
-In other areas farming is impossible due to the wildlife.
+In other areas farming is impossible due to the wildlife, who destroy crops.

-Without ways to sustain themselves in the villages, many tribes people are forced to move to towns and cities.
+Without ways to sustain themselves in the villages, many tribal people are forced to move to towns and cities.
 A lot of the men work as security guards, but this takes them away from their families and others struggle with lack of education and social skills to survive in the city.
-Opening the village to tourism is often the better option.
+Opening the village to tourism is often the better option to keep families together.